 A popular method for managing large volumes of conversational data is using vector databases.
 These databases store information as embeddings, which are numerical representations of text.
 Text is converted into vectors using embedding models.

 Similar concepts or phrases will have vectors that are close to each other in a multi-dimensional space.
 When an agent needs to recall information, it converts the current query into a vector and searches the database for the most similar vectors.
-This technique is fundamental to many LLM memory systems.
+This technique is fundamental to many LLM memory systems and is a cornerstone of AI agent memory.

 Example: Storing a conversation turn in a vector database (conceptual Python)